 Serving Massachusetts' Second Norfolk District.

 Tackey Chan is currently the State Representative for the Second Norfolk District, including thirteen of the thirty precincts in Quincy, Massachusetts.
 Tackey is a current and lifelong resident of Quincy.
-He was first elected to the Massachusetts House of Representatives in 2010 and is currently serving his fourth term in office.
+He was first elected to the Massachusetts House of Representatives in 2010 and is currently serving his fifth term in office.
 He is the Chair of the Joint Committee on Consumer Protection and Professional Licensure.
 In 2010, Tackey was one of the three first State Representatives of Asian American descent elected to the Massachusetts House of Representatives, and is the first Asian American and minority elected to office in the City of Quincy.

 Tackey worked as an Assistant Attorney General in Attorney General Martha Coakley’s Office of Ratepayer Advocacy from 2007 to 2010.
 As a regulatory attorney in this division, he represented the interests of residential, commercial and industrial utility consumers at adjudicatory proceedings before the Massachusetts Departments of Public Utilities and Telecommunication and Cable.
 Prior to the Attorney General’s office, he worked as General Counsel and Legislative Director for State Senator Michael W. Morrissey from 1995 to 2007.
 During this time he was not only responsible for being a liaison on the state and municipal level, but worked to oversee and address a wide-range of policy issues concerning the electric and gas industries, telecommunications, alcohol and professional licensing, identity theft, gaming, consumer law, media relations, constituent services, and the state budget.
 Tackey also has practical experience in the private sector.
 He worked as an information systems administrator at Onsett International for four years, founded his own part-time, private law practice and has appeared as an actor in local television commercials.